Evolutionary-Intelligence/DistributedEvolutionaryComputation/IEEE-Transactions-on-Parallel-and-Distributed-Systems_TPDS.md

-# IEEE-TPDS (IEEE Transactions on Parallel and Distributed Systems)
+# TPDS (IEEE Transactions on Parallel and Distributed Systems)

 ## 2023